duckduckgo/iOS/styleguide/STYLEGUIDE.md

 ## General

 * We care about clean code and aim to make this codebase as self-documenting and readable as possible.
-* We primarily use Swift
+* We primarily use Swift and the conventions enforced by Swift Lint except for the tweaks listed in [.swiftlint.yml](../.swiftlint.yml).
+To see rules and how they apply to this project, from the project root directory execute `swiftlint rules`.
 * There may be instances of code that pre-dates our use of this style guide, these can be refactored as we encounter them.

 **IDE Setup:**